SiterBoy/SiterBoy/README.md

 <!-- ## 👋 &nbsp;Hey there!
 I'm Anton -->

+I'm FullStack JavaScript Developer.

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp; In my free time, I pursue snowboarding, travelling, and other activities.\
 ✉️ &nbsp;You can shoot me an email at phpdevelop@ya.ru!
 I'll try to respond as soon as I can.\

 <hr>